dima-starosud/erased/README.md

 erased
 ======

-Scala type level utilities which anyway will be erased during compilation
+Scala type level utilities which anyway will be erased during compilation :-D